sakamies/built-in-accessibility/README.md

 ## General

-- If styling fails for whatever reason, native elements have some base styles provided by the browser, so well made markup will usually still produce an understandable web page even without any styles.
+- If styling fails for whatever reason, native elements have some base styles provided by the browser, so well made markup will usually still produce an understandable web page for users even without any styles.
 - If scripts fail for whatever reason, links and regular forms will still work without any scripts.

 ## Main root